-The Grow-NY competition is for startups with growth potential in food and agriculture.
+The Grow-NY competition is for food & ag startups from across the globe with growth potential in food and agriculture.

 To be eligible, an applicant must be an established business entity in the food and agriculture space that meets New York State’s criteria for being “in the formative stage”, which is two or more of the following criteria:

 - Less than seven years from date of formal organization